Principle of legality in criminal law: Germany

 Enacted after the fall of the Nazi régime, it was reaffirmed in a court decision concerning the actions of East German officials.

+Germany is also a member of the Council of Europe, and thus subject to Article 7 of the ECHR.

+Italy

 Switzerland

 Article 1 of the Swiss Criminal Code provides that a penalty may only be pronounced for an action expressly forbidden by law.

 An "illegal" action may be "licit" in Switzerland if there is a justifying circumstance, such as legitimate defense or necessity.

+Switzerland is also a member of the Council of Europe, and thus subject to Article 7 of the ECHR.

 United States

 In the United States, the Fifth Amendment of the Constitution of the United States contains the concept of due process.
 Retroactive criminal laws are forbidden in Article I of the Constitution, section 10, paragraph 1.